 There is no excuse or reason why a group should face persecution.
 However, the most basic reason why the Chinese regime started to persecute Falun Gong is that is what violent dictatorships do.
 It is what they have done to Tibet, it is what they did to the student democracy movement and also what they have done to the Uyghur’s and the Christians in China.

-That being said, there are several interconnected factors and dynamics at play that can help shed light on how this tragic persecution befell China.
+That being said, there are several interconnected factors and dynamics that can help shed light on how this specific persecution befell China.

 In spite of China’s turning to a market-economy in recent decades, the atheist Communist Party still clings to an officially Marxist ideology (even if few officials actually believe in it).
 Some Party leaders saw Falun Gong, with its belief in the existence of Buddhas, Daos, and gods, and its conviction that anyone can reach a divine realm through self-refinement, as being in conflict with Party ideology.

 Others feared that Falun Gong's moral code undermined the Party's Leninist tactics for controlling society.
 Where Party-controlled media deceive the public, Falun Gong emphasizes truthfulness; where the Party calls for people to struggle against each other, Falun Gong urges kindness; and where the Party uses violence to enforce its will, Falun Gong teaches strict nonviolence.

 Jiang Zemin’s Jealousy and Opportunistic Maneuvers Played a Decisive Role

 Jiang Zemin was the leader of the CCP at the time.
 With a handful of supporters, led by Luo Gan, Jiang dictated the anti-Falun Gong stance by presenting the group as the biggest threat to the Party, labeling Falun Gong an “evil religion ”, creating the 6-10 Office, and pushing forward legislation to retroactively justify the ban.